 My love affair with chicken soup began years ago when I went on a very restricted diet to heal my gut.
 The only foods I was allowed to have were chicken, turkey, fish, and eggs, non-starchy vegetables, and brown rice.
 Not being a fan of plain brown rice, I came up with this recipe and pretty much lived on it - sometimes eating it for breakfast, lunch, and dinner - as my gut healed.

 It is now a year round "staple" recipe in my house and many of my family, friends, and clients as well.
 This "whole-meal" soup is delicious, nourishing, nurturing, satisfying, and filling - truly a "healthy" comfort food for sure!

 Eat some, share some, freeze some - you'll be glad you did!

 JoAnn's Chicken Soup

 2 Tbsp olive oil

 3 cloves garlic

-2 quarts chicken broth (I use Pacific Foods Organic Chicken Bone Broth or Imagine Organic Vegetarian No-Chicken Broth - the only ones I can find that don’t have sugar or “natural flavors” that includes all kinds of undesirable ingredients including MSG).
+2 quarts chicken broth (I use Pacific Foods Organic Chicken Bone Broth or Imagine Organic Vegetarian No-Chicken Broth - the only ones I have found that don’t contain sugar or “natural flavors”.)

 2 cups green beans, cut in bite size pieces